xnl-h4ck3r/waymore/README.md

 Using the `-v` option can help see what is happening behind the scenes and could help you if you aren't getting the output you are expecting.

-All the MIME Content Types of URL's found (as returned by archive.org and commoncrawl.org) will be displayed when `-v` is used.
+All the MIME Content Types of URL's found (by all sources except Alien Vault) will be displayed when `-v` is used.
 This may help to add further exclusions if you find you still get back things you don't want to see.
+If you spot a MIME type that is being included but you don't want that going forward, add it to the FILTER_MIME in `config.yml`.
 It should be noted that sometimes the MIME type on archive.org is stored as `unk` and `unknown` instead of the real MIME so the filter won't necessarily remove it from their results.
 The `FILTER_URL` config settings can be used to remove these afterwards.
 For example, if a GIF has MIME type `unk` instead of `image/gif` (and that's in `FILTER_MIME`) then it won't get filtered, but if the url is `https://target.com/assets/logo.gif` and `.gif` is in `FILTER_URL` it won't get requested.

 If `config.yml` doesn't exist, or the entries for filters, aren't in the file, then default filters are used.
 It's better to have the file and review these to ensure you are getting what you need.